-Whereas local municipal legislation must be authorized by state statute and may not conflict with the floor established by state law, laws passed by federally recognized Indigenous Nations exist outside of state law as these laws stem from Indigenous Nations' own sovereignty, as recognized (at least in limited fashion) by the federal government.77 Note that the federal government's policy towards Indigenous Peoples has not always been as willing to recognize retained sovereignty and has, in fact, featured periods of atrocity such as eras of removal and forced assimilation.78 As a result, not all states feature "Indian Land"79 where Indigenous Nations exercise self-determination, but legal researchers in states that do should be aware of the possibility of Indigenous Law applying in some areas and situations.
+Whereas local municipal legislation must be authorized by state statute and may not conflict with the floor established by state law, laws passed by federally recognized Indigenous Nations exist outside of state law as these laws stem from Indigenous Nations' own sovereignty, as recognized (at least in limited fashion) by the federal government.
+Note that the federal government's policy towards Indigenous Peoples has not always been as willing to recognize retained sovereignty and has, in fact, featured periods of atrocity such as eras of removal and forced assimilation.
+82 As a result, not all states feature "Indian Land"83 where Indigenous Nations exercise selfdetermination, but legal researchers in states that do should be aware of the possibility of Indigenous Law applying in some areas and situations.
 Happily, Indigenous laws are becoming increasingly more available to researchers, though the terminology varies: Indigenous law, Indian Law, and Tribal law are all used by different publishers.
-Select Indigenous
+Select Indigenous Nations codes are available on both Westlaw Precision and Lexis+ as "Tribal."
+Individual Indigenous Nations also often publish their laws on their own governmental websites.
+As always, if legal researchers need

-77 See Indian Self-Determination and Education Assistance Act, Pub.
+&lt;sup>81 See Indian Self-Determination and Education Assistance Act, Pub.
 L. 93-638, 88 Stat.
 2206 (codified as amended at 25 U.S.C. §§ 5321-5332); see also U.S. CONST. art.
 I § 8 cl.
 3; Worcester v.
 Georgia, 31 U.S. 515 (1832); Cherokee v.
 Georgia, 30 U.S. 1 (1831).

-78 For a history of the changes in Federal Indian Policy over time, see WILLIAM C. CANBY, JR., AMERICAN INDIAN LAW IN A NUTSHELL (6th ed.
+&lt;sup>82 For a history of the changes in Federal Indian Policy over time, see WILLIAM C. CANBY, JR., AMERICAN INDIAN LAW IN A NUTSHELL (6th ed.
 2015).

-79 "Indian Land" is a legal term of art which indicates "land owned by the United States but held in trust for and used by American Indians."
+&lt;sup>83 "Indian Land" is a legal term of art which indicates "land owned by the United States but held in trust for and used by American Indians."
 Indian Land, BLACK'S LAW DICTIONARY (11th ed.
 2019).
 It is more or less a euphemism for "reservation."